Love Me Harder: Commercial performance

 In the United States, after spending a couple of weeks on the Bubbling Under Hot 100 Singles chart, "Love Me Harder" made its official debut on the Billboard Hot 100 at number 79.
 The following week, it jumped to number 57 before ascending to number 37 in its third week, becoming the Weeknd's first top-40 single on the chart.
 In its fifth week, after the music video's official release, "Love Me Harder" soared to its peak of number seven, becoming Grande's fourth consecutive top-ten single from My Everything, and fifth overall.
 By becoming her fourth top ten single, Grande became the singer with most top ten entries of 2014, along with her past top ten singles "Problem", "Break Free", and "Bang Bang".
 In addition, "Love Me Harder" became the Weeknd's first top ten entry on the Billboard Hot 100.
-As of April 2018, the song had sold 1.7 million copies in the United States and has been certified triple platinum by the Recording Industry Association of America (RIAA).
+As of June 2020, the song had sold 1.3 million copies in the United States and has been certified triple platinum by the Recording Industry Association of America (RIAA).

 In Canada, the single reached the top ten, and entered the top twenty in many other countries such as Australia, Finland, Italy and the Netherlands.
-In many countries, the song became the Weeknd's first chart appearance.
+In many countries, the song became the Weeknd's first chart appearance, including France, where it debuted at number 132, before reaching the top thirty, at number 27, becoming Grande's third top thirty and the Weeknd's first.
+The song reached top ten in French airplay, becoming Grande's fourth top ten in radio after "Problem", "Break Free" and "Bang Bang" and the Weeknd's first.

+In Australia, the song debuted at number 46 then jumping at number 19, becoming Grande's fourth top twenty and the Weeknd's first, as well as in Denmark and Italy.

 Music video

 Background and development

 On October 1, 2014, Grande confirmed she was working on the music video for "Love Me Harder" and Grande's manager Scooter Braun posted a picture on Instagram of the set.
 In the following days, Grande teased fans by posting photos from the video shoot.
 The lyric video for "Love Me Harder" was released on October 18, 2014.
 The music video was directed by Hannah Lux Davis, who also directed the video for Grande's joint single "Bang Bang."
 A behind-the-scenes video was released on October 28, 2014, where Davis discussed the video's concept, claiming: "Our visuals are really about this tug of war of just loving harder and the compromise of giving in and needing more and wanting more."
 It premiered on Vevo on November 3, 2014, and surpassed 100 million views on January 11, 2015, making it Grande's fifth Vevo-certified music video, following "The Way", "Problem", "Break Free", as well as her joint single with Jessie J and Nicki Minaj, "Bang Bang".
+It has received over 827 million views on YouTube, as of September 2024.